yonomesh/spew-go/README.md

-go-spew
+Spew-go
 =======

-Go-spew implements a deep pretty printer for Go data structures to aid in debugging.
+Spew-go implements a deep pretty printer for Go data structures to aid in debugging.
 A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage report.
-Go-spew is licensed under the liberal ISC license, so it may be used in open source or commercial projects.

 If you're interested in reading about how this package came to life and some of the challenges involved in providing a deep pretty printer, there is a blog